Green Revolution in India: Other practices

+The other practices include use of pesticides, insecticides and herbicides, consolidation of holdings, land reforms, improved rural infrastructure, supply of agricultural credit, use of chemical or synthetic fertilisers, and use of advanced machinery.

 Criticism

 The Green Revolution yielded great economic prosperity during its early years.
 In Punjab, where it was first introduced, the Green Revolution led to significant increases in the state's agricultural output, supporting India's overall economy.
 By 1970, Punjab was producing 70% of the country's total food grains, and farmers' incomes were increasing by over 70%.
 Punjab's prosperity following the Green Revolution became a model to which other states aspired to reach.
 However, despite the initial prosperity experienced in Punjab, the Green Revolution was met with much controversy throughout India.

 Indian economic sovereignty

 Criticism of the effects of the green revolution includes the cost for many small farmers using HYV seeds, with their associated demands of increased irrigation systems and pesticides.
-A case study is found in India, where farmers are buying Monsanto BT cotton seeds—were sold on the idea that these seeds produced 'non-natural insecticides'.
+For instance, farmers buying Monsanto BT cotton seeds were told these seeds produced 'non-natural insecticides'.
 In reality, they still had to pay for expensive pesticides and irrigation systems, which led to increased borrowing to finance the change from traditional seed varieties.
 Many farmers had difficulty paying for the expensive technologies, especially if they had a bad harvest.
 These high costs of cultivation pushed rural farmers to take out loans—typically at high interest rates.
 Over-borrowing entrapped the farmers into a cycle of debt.

 India's liberalised economy further exacerbated the farmers' economic conditions.
 Indian environmentalist Vandana Shiva writes that this is the "second Green Revolution".
 The first Green Revolution, she suggests, was mostly publicly funded (by the Indian Government).
 This new Green Revolution, she says, is driven by private (and foreign) interest—notably MNCs like Monsanto—as encouraged by Neoliberalism.
 Ultimately, this is leading to foreign ownership over most of India's farmland, undermining farmers' interests.

-Farmers' financial issues have become especially apparent in Punjab, where its rural areas have witnessed an alarming rise in suicide rates.
-Excluding the countless unreported cases, there has been estimated to be a 51.97% increase in the number of suicides in Punjab in 1992–93, compared to the recorded 5.11% increase in the country as a whole.
-According to a 2019 Indian news report, indebtedness continues to be a grave issue affecting the people of Punjab today, demonstrated by the more than 900 recorded farmer committed suicide in Punjab in the last two years.